ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+The server updates the authorization document by updating its representation of
+the challenge with the response object provided by the client.
 The server MUST
 ignore any fields in the response object that are not specified as response
 fields for this type of challenge.
 Note that the challenges in this document do
 not define any response fields, but future specifications might define them.
 The server provides a 200 (OK) response
 with the updated challenge object as its body.